Edmontosaurus regalis

-Edmontosaurus regalis is a species of comb-crested hadrosaurid (duck-billed) dinosaur.
-Fossils of E. regalis have been found in rocks of western North America that date from the late Campanian stage of the Cretaceous Period 73 million years ago, but it may have possibly lived till the early Maastrichtian.
+Edmontosaurus regalis is a species of comb-crested hadrosaurid dinosaur.
+Fossils of E. regalis have been found in rocks of western North America that date from the late Campanian age of the Cretaceous Period 73 million years ago, but it may have possibly lived into the early Maastrichtian.

 E. regalis was one of the largest hadrosaurids, measuring up to 12 m long and weighing around 4.0 MT.
-It is classified as a genus of saurolophine (or hadrosaurine) hadrosaurid, a member of the group of hadrosaurids which lacked large, hollow crests, instead having smaller solid crests or fleshy combs.
+It is classified as a genus of saurolophine (or hadrosaurine) hadrosaurid, a member of the group of hadrosaurids that lacked large, hollow crests, and instead had smaller, solid crests or fleshy combs.
 The distribution of E. regalis fossils suggests that it preferred coasts and coastal plains.
 It was a herbivore that could move on both two legs and four.
-Because it is known from several bone beds, E. regalis is thought to have lived in groups.
+Because it is known from several bone beds, E. regalis is thought to have lived in large groups.
 The wealth of fossils has allowed researchers to study its paleobiology in detail, including its brain, how it may have fed, and its injuries and pathologies.